Trade Act of 2002

-Overview

 The Trade Act of 2002 renewed the President of the United States authority of Trade Promotion Authority for the first time since 1994.
 Trade Promotion Authority allowed the President to negotiate trade agreements without Congress, limiting them to simply passing the trade deal or rejecting it.
 This process ensured that Congress was able to retain its constitutional authority to regulate commerce while providing the president with the power to negotiation trade deals at a more efficient pace.

 The Trade Act also implemented changes to other trade programs, such as the Trade Adjustment Assistance (TAA) which provided more benefits for those who have been affected/ displaced by global trade, renewing and expanding the Andean Trade Preference Act and renaming it to the Andean Trade Promotion and Drug Eradication Act (ATPDEA).

 The act was passed by the 107th United States Congress and Signed into law by President George W. Bush on August 6, 2002.
-The act played a big role in shaping U.S. trade policy during early 2000's as trade deals became easier to negotiate due to the trust from our trading partners due to the implementation of TPA.
+The act played a big role in shaping U.S. trade policy during early 2000's as trade deals became easier to negotiate due to the trust from American trading partners due to the implementation of TPA.